azodichr/azodichr.github.io/outreach.md

 >Learn to think like a computer scientists by writing a program that will get you and your friends around obstacles to make it through a treacherous maze!

-While this activity was originally developed for middle school age girls for "Girl's Math and Science Day" @ Michigan State University, hosted by the [MSU Graduate Women in Science](https://gwismidmichigan.weebly.com/), it is suitible for all elementary school age students.
+While this activity was originally developed for middle school age girls for "Girl's Math and Science Day" @ Michigan State University, hosted by the [MSU Graduate Women in Science](https://gwismidmichigan.weebly.com/), it is suitable for all elementary school age students.
 For students much younger than middle school, simpler mazes may need to be designed.

 The activity is based loosely off [LightBot](http://lightbot.com/hour-of-code.html), where you have a "robot" (i.e. one of the students) who you are helping through a maze by designing a "program" of step-by-step instructions to make it through the maze.
 Things get tricky when you introduce functions and limit the number of moves.